 The City of Fountains Foundation holds an endowment for this fountain.

-Purchased by J. C. Nichols in Venice, Italy in the early 1920's - the sculpture dates to 1700's.
-The fountain is named for the three mythological sea horses perched atop the stone pyramid.
+Purchased by J. C. Nichols in Venice, Italy in the early 1920s - the sculpture dates back to the 1700s - the fountain is named for the three mythological sea horses perched atop the stone pyramid.
 The horses support a fluted saucer which has a carved lion's head which spouts water as the saucer fills.
-The middle tier has 3 cherubs holding an identical smaller saucer.
-The top tier is a sculpture of two cherubs holding a saucer..
-The original statue had a child riding a dolphin, but vandalism in 1960 forced the Park Board to change to a saucer top.
-The lower jet of water is very forceful with the upper and smaller jets creating a mist when a small breeze blows.
-The Sculpture is atop a stone base approx. 30' high.
+The middle tier has three cherubs holding an identical smaller saucer.
+On top of that saucer is a sculpture of another cherub holding a fish with water coming out of the fish's mouth.
+The original statue had a child riding a dolphin but vandalism forced the Park Board to change to the saucer top in 1960.
+The Sculpture is atop a stone base approx. 30′ high.
 The entire fountain and statuary was refurbished in 1992.